 Do you have problems sending e-mails that are not being received?
-You could be doing one of the following: Here are some things you need to note.
+Or you cannot send e-mails to other addresses apart from your domain’s emails?
+You could be doing one of the following things listed below.
+Here are some things you need to note.

 "Your Positive Action Combined With Positive Thinking Results In Success."